pmacpherson/aws-study-group/inprogress/challenge-04/readme.md

-Challenge 04 - AWS CLI, AWS Lambda, AWS S3 Events
+Challenge 04 - Resizing images with S3 Events
 ==================

-Using an image resize lambda (provided below), automatically create new resized images whenever files are uploaded into an S3 source bucket.
+Using a lambda (provided below), automatically create resized images whenever files are uploaded into an S3 source bucket.

 ### Upload files into S3:
 Using the AWS CLI: